 Archpriest Grigorii Lomako (1884-1959)

 Corpulent, with a pointed beard and coarse facial features.
-Energetic, businesslike, speaks in a loud, authoritative voice, knows what he wants and openly declares it.
-He ended his life as dean of the cathedral in Paris.
+Energetic, businesslike, speaks in a loud, authoritative voice, knows what he wants, and openly declares it.
+He ended his life as a dean of the cathedral in Paris.
 He was a committed supporter of Metropolitan Evlogii.

 Archpriest Sergii Orlov

 The complete opposite of Lomako.
 Slender, affectionate, pious, speaks in a high voice, rolling his eyes a little.
 He attempts to reconcile everyone, to smooth out discord.
 He himself, however, sticks to his own views and is not ready to retreat from them.
 He differed from the rest of the clergy in that he did not experience the Revolution, as he was rector of the Russian church in Geneva.
 Subsequently, he proved to be one of the bulwarks of the Synodal Church in Western Europe, but he did not permit interference in his own parish in Geneva, which he ran with a firm grip.

 He wins people over by his goodwill and inner calm.
 A theological academy graduate, a man of culture and a good upbringing.
 He behaves with independence and dignity.
 Dean of the church in Copenhagen and chaplain to the Dowager Empress Maria Fedorovna, who died in 1928.